-The portion of aggregate renewable generation connection compensation that you are charged is determined by your net volume of electricity withdrawn (AQEW) from the IESO-controlled grid during the month, plus, if you are a licensed distributor, the volume of embedded generation you are reporting using the on-line form on the IESO portal, divided by the sum of all amounts (net electricity withdrawn and embedded generation) for every market participant.
+The portion of aggregate renewable generation connection compensation that you are charged is determined by your net volume of electricity withdrawn (AQEW) from the IESO-controlled grid during the month, plus, if you are a licensed distributor, the volume of embedded generation you are reporting using the settlement form available within Online IESO, divided by the sum of all amounts (net electricity withdrawn and embedded generation) for every market participant.
 (The volume of electricity supplied to Fort Frances Power Corporation Distribution Inc. by Abitibi-Consolidated Inc. is excluded from the calculation).